-After visiting Disneyland just a day prior, we had very high (& very unfair) expectations of Knott’s Berry Farm!
+After visiting Disneyland just a day prior, we had very high (& very unfair) hopes of Knott’s Berry Farm!
 I really didn’t expect too much, but I was so pleasantly surprised!
 I loved this place!
 It was nice to get away from the hustle and bustle and endless crowds of Disneyland and head to a theme park that still had that a warm and homely farm feel.

-Date Of Attendance: We visited on the 5th November 2016 with our four children ranging in ages from 3 up to 12.
+We visited on the 5th November 2016 with our four children ranging in ages from 3 up to 12.

-Ages Of Children: Four kids, ranging in ages from 3 up to 12.
+Four kids, ranging in ages from 3 up to 12.

 Single Day Online Tickets can be purchased here.